Espen Villanger

 CMI Working Papers

-Villanger is the Director at CMI.
-He has a long track record in impact evaluation and causal analysis in development.
-Villanger has worked on rigorous evaluations of interventions to reduce poverty, create jobs, empower women and efforts against intimate partner violence.
-He has published in journals such as the Journal of Human Resources, the Journal of Public Economics, the Journal of Polics and the European Economc Review.
+His research focuses on poverty reduction, job creation, women empowerment, violence and conflict.
+Villanger has a long track record in impact evaluation and causal analysis in development.
+He has published in journals such as the Journal of Human Resources, the Journal of Development Studies, the Journal of Public Economics, the Journal of Politics and the European Economc Review.

 Villanger has been a team leader for a range of quantitative and qualitative evaluations and has several contributions to the aid effectiveness debate.
-Interested in the documentation of results of development efforts, Villanger has participated in several studies evaluating foreign aid systems.
-His geographical focus is on the poorest countries in the world, and he has worked in Ethiopia, Tanzania, Namibia, Nepal, Uganda, Mozambique and Sudan.
+Interested in the documentation of results of development efforts, Villanger has participated in several studies on foreign aid, debt and development.
+His geographical focus is on the poorest and most vulnerable countries in the world, and has worked in Ethiopia, Sudan, Mozambique, Uganda, Tanzania, Namibia and Nepal.